 Testing

-Testing is done when a diagnosis of obstructive sleep apnea is suspected; it consists of polysomnography (in laboratory or home sleep studies).
-However, because snoring is so common, polysomnography should be done only when clinical suspicion for OSA is significant.
-A reasonable approach is to test patients who have red flag findings (particularly witnessed apnea) as well as those who have several red flag findings but whose test scores (eg, STOP-BANG risk score for OSA) are not quite high enough for a diagnosis of OSA.
+Testing is performed when a diagnosis of obstructive sleep apnea is suspected; it consists of polysomnography (in a laboratory or at home).
+Polysomnography should be performed when the clinical suspicion for OSA is significant.
+Patients who should be tested include those who have red flag findings (particularly witnessed apnea), including those whose test scores (eg, STOP-BANG risk score for OSA) are not quite high enough for a diagnosis of OSA.
+However, because snoring is so common, polysomnography, particularly home testing, which is not as expensive, can be used more liberally and should be considered when clinical suspicion for OSA is lower.

 People with no symptoms or signs of sleep disturbance other than snoring may not need to be tested but should be clinically monitored for development of such manifestations.